unternet-co/web-applets/README.md

 - **Composable:** Applets can work together, sharing context and state
 - **Open Standard:** Designed for interoperability across clients, not platform lock-in

+## Why?

+[Unternet](https://unternet.co) is building a new, intelligent client for the web.
+As part of that, we needed a way to parse a user's natural language command, conduct an action, and display a UI.
+Plus, we wanted anyone to be able to build these actions as third-party plugins and distribute them.
+The simplest way of doing this was to extend the web, by developing a message-passing protocol that allows an embedded iframe to communicate to a parent app.

+We figured it may as well be open-source so others can build on this too!

 ## Example

 Let's say we have a simple website that says hello.
 It might look something like this: